flore77/looks-same/README.md

 ## Returning the diff as a Buffer

 If you need to do something further with the diff, you must not write the diff on the disk and then read it, you should only set the `save` option to `false`.
-Default it is true.
+By default, the diff will be saved on the disk.

 ```javascript
 looksSame.createDiff({